martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 ## Lessons learned

-While building wasn't difficult, I learned two things that I want to share with you.
+The process of building this custom rule was done in only two days.
+I learned two things that I want to share with you.

 1. The name of the rule has to be unique.
 1. The priority must be unique and can only be a value between 1 and 100.